thomasernie/js-example/basics.md

   * DATA MANIPULATION LANGUAGE
   * commands are not auto commited and its not permanent
   * it allows to modify and store the shared data

+  table name not shoul be in plural inside the table there should be in only name